 What is Neecha Bhanga Raja Yoga?

-Neecha Bhanga Raja Yoga is a combination in which a debilitated (neecha) planet has its debilitation cancelled (bhanga) by specific supporting conditions, so that its weakness is not merely neutralised but converted into unusual strength.
-The result is often a person who struggles early in the area the planet governs, then rises to marked success in that same area — frequently with more force than a simply strong planet would have given.
+Neecha Bhanga Raja Yoga is a combination in which a debilitated (neecha) planet has its debilitation cancelled (bhanga) by specific supporting conditions, so that its weakness is not only neutralised but redirected into unusual strength.
+The result may be a person who struggles early in the area the planet governs, then rises to marked success in that same area - frequently with more force than a simply strong planet would have given.

 How does a debilitated planet become strong?